Should I overpay my mortgage or save?

 When you should save

-If you have a lower interest rate on your mortgage than on your savings account (for example, your mortgage is 3% and your savings is 6%), it makes financial sense to save rather than overpay your mortgage.
+If you have a lower interest rate on your mortgage than on your savings account (for example, your mortgage is 3% and your savings is 6%), it makes financial sense to save with the higher interest rate savings account rather than overpay your mortgage.
 This way, you’ll benefit from accrued interest while your savings rate is higher than your mortgage.
 You can always use that money (plus a little extra from interest) to arrange a one-off lump sum mortgage overpayment later.

 When you should overpay

-Now, if your mortgage interest rate is similar to (or more than) your savings interest rate, it’s recommended that you overpay your mortgage instead.
+If your mortgage interest rate is similar to (or more than) your savings interest rate, it’s recommended that you overpay your mortgage instead.
 This is because the interest you’ll earn from savings would be less than the interest you’re paying on your mortgage.
-So, in short, you’ll save more money long-term by overpaying than you would by saving.
+In short, you’ll save more money long-term by overpaying than you would by saving.

 Is overpaying a mortgage worth it?